openspaceaarhus/PhotonSaw/firmware/lpc1769/readme.txt

   makefile: Do not run this manually, include it from the application specific directories

-*** TODO ***

-* Make the UARTs receive interrupts buffer into a line buffer and then use a callback routine to let the application handle a full line at a time.

-* Plumb fat_sd into stdio.

 *** Flow control ***

 Ignore it completely for all channels except USB-CDC and just go slow enough the receiver is always